hadro/info654fa20/syllabus/readme.md

 ## Class Schedule

-### January 27 --- Introduction and Information Technology Basics
+### August 26 --- Introduction and Information Technology Basics

 In class: We will meet each other, learn about the class, and set up WordPress blog profiles!

 Readings with an \* can sometimes be behind a paywall.
 A copy has been saved in the `/readings` folder.

-### February 3 --- The Internet, Networks, and Protocols
+### September 02 --- The Internet, Networks, and Protocols

 **Due: Technology and Service Inspiration Post 1**